MIT 6.824: Lecture 3 - GFS

 - In step 4, the primary first checks to see if appending the record to the current chunk would exceed the maximum size of 64MB.
 If so, the primary pads the chunk, notifies the secondaries to the same, and then tells the client to retry the request on the next chunk.

 - If the record append fails on any of the replicas, the client must retry the operation.
-As discussed in the Consistency section (link to it), this means that replicas of the same chunk may contain duplicates.
+As discussed in the Consistency section, this means that replicas of the same chunk may contain duplicates.

 - A record append is successful only when the data has been written at the same offset on all the replicas of a chunk.